Annie Fisher: Personality

-Fisher was considered by those who met her to be a strong, witty businesswoman who was not afraid to speak her mind.
+Fisher was considered by those who met her to be a strong, witty, outspoken businesswoman.
 In 1919, Fisher gave a speech at a meeting of the National Negro Business League.
-In her speech, Fisher told those assembled how to make a profit from catering and about her life growing up.
+In her speech, Fisher taught how to make a profit from catering and about her life growing up.
 She said she was a 57-year-old woman who was not afraid to tell her age.

 Fisher was a celebrated personality in Columbia, with multiple articles written about her in the University Missourian.
 One particularly interesting article was her suggestions for Thanksgiving dinner.
 Fisher rented her properties out to black families who couldn't find housing easily in 1913.
 Annie gave out her recipes freely, but noted that she could not teach the common sense needed to cook her food.
-In a 1927 article in the Springfield Leader, Fisher's estimated net worth was approximately $100,000.
+A 1927 article in the Springfield Leader estimated Fisher's net worth to be $100,000.

 Personal life

-In 1907, Fisher divorced her husband William and offered him a little over 100 dollars to not contest the divorce in court.
+In 1907, Fisher divorced her husband William and offered him a little over 100 dollars not to contest the divorce in court.
 William refused and was awarded nothing by the court system.
-Fisher said that her marriage wasn't a success and that for her to be successful she had to believe in herself and no one else.
+Fisher said that her marriage was not a success and that for her to be successful she had to believe in herself and no one else.
 Fisher put her daughter Lucille through college and a music conservatory with the profits from her catering business.
 Fisher's first home was a 16-room house on Park Avenue which stood until 1960.
 In the 1920s she had a house built along Old Highway 63.
 During construction, she bought the materials, hired her own workers, and stayed on the property in a tent to oversee construction.
 Fisher was buried in a modest grave in 1938 at the Memorial Park Cemetery in Columbia.

 Legacy

-Annie Fisher's legacy lives on during black history month when a Columbia woman dresses as Fisher and visits schools to share her story with children to share with them how local African American's have helped to shape the history of Boone County.
-The Annie Fisher food pantry is operated by the Columbia Housing authority, the goal of this local food pantry is to provide nutritional options for growing families and is supplied by the Food bank of Central and Northeastern Missouri.
+Fisher's legacy lives on during Black History Month when a Columbia woman dresses as Fisher and visits schools to share her story with children to share with them how local African Americans have helped to shape the history of Boone County.
+The Annie Fisher food pantry is operated by the Columbia Housing authority, the goal of this local food pantry is to provide nutritional options for growing families and is supplied by the Food Bank of Central and Northeastern Missouri.